 - Specify the provision required and how education, health and care services will work together to meet the child’s needs and support the achievement of the agreed outcomes.

 POLICIES FOR MAKING PROVISION FOR PUPILS WITH SENThe policies outlined in this section apply to all pupils with SEN, whether or not they have EHCP’s.
 The school closely monitors the progress of all pupils, including those with special educational needs.
 The effectiveness of the provision for these pupils is evaluated by ensuring that they make adequate progress towards the desired outcomes identified for them during the planning process.
 Progress is reviewed termly by the class teacher, SENCo and any other staff supporting the child, and will be reviewed more formally, in collaboration with parents, the child and any other outside agencies involved twice annually.
 If parents are unable to attend review meetings we will attempt to gather parental views in writing.
 Pupils who are receiving support that is additional to or different to their peers, due to special educational needs, will be assessed on a termly basis in all their subjects in line with the whole school policy of termly assessment of progress.
 In addition, these pupils may be assessed using more detailed testing, to evaluate their level of progress in their specific areas of difficulty.
 The approach to teaching pupils with special educational needs will vary, dependent upon the individual needs or preferred learning style of the child.
 A variety of extra-curricular activities run throughout the school year, both during lunch times and after school, and pupils with special educational needs are encouraged to participate.
 School productions and trips are also fully inclusive of all of our children.
-Various interventions/strategies may be used at Alderman Cogan’s CE Primary School, such as:
+Various interventions/strategies may be used at Alderman Cogan’s CE Primary Academy, such as:

 - In class support, where a teaching assistant may support one or more children to understand the content of the lesson.